enkidevs/curriculum/typescript/introduction/tsc-using-types/tsc-types-in-functions.md

 [1: Parameter vs Argument]
 A *parameter* is a variable defined by a function to hold one of its input values.

-The actual value that is passed in is called an *argument*.
+The value that is passed into a function is called an *argument*.